 Samsung has long been ruling the high-end Android tablet world, but it now faces an unlikely challenger in the form of the Lenovo Tab P11 Pro.
 Lenovo isn’t well-known for Android tablets, but with the Tab P11 Pro it’s delivered a real rival to the likes of the Samsung Galaxy Tab S7 Plus.

 This slate has an 11.5-inch 1600 x 2560 OLED screen, so it’s big, sharp, and packs punchy OLED tech.
-It also supports HDR10, so it’s a joy to view content on, with the only slight let-down being its conventional 60Hz refresh rate.
+It also supports HDR10, so we found it a joy to view content on, with the only slight let-down being its conventional 60Hz refresh rate.
 Coupled with loud quad-speakers, the Lenovo Tab P11 Pro makes for an accomplished media machine, and with its long-lasting 8,600mAh battery it’s a great travel companion.

 Read our full Lenovo Tab P11 Pro review

 Happy to sacrifice a few of the features of the Galaxy Tab S6 in trade for a cheaper tablet?
 If yes, the Samsung Galaxy Tab S6 Lite could be the best Android tablet for you.
 The chipset isn't as powerful as its sibling, the cameras aren't as impressive, and the screen isn't as beautiful... but it's around half the price, and all of its specs are still quite impressive for a slate at this price.

 Read our full Samsung Galaxy Tab S6 Lite review

 While it's not the newest model, the Samsung Galaxy Tab S6 is still a great Android tablet, with a plethora of brilliant features.
 It comes with an S Pen stylus in the box that you can use to take notes, draw and much more on the tablet's display.
 You can also buy a smart keyboard to make it an experience that is close to a laptop.

 The 10.5-inch AMOLED display on the Galaxy Tab S6 is one of the highlights with an impressive resolution of 1600 x 2560.
 This tablet also comes with two cameras on the rear which we were fairly happy with by tablet standards, so you can get better photography than on many other slates.
 It's not the perfect device - there isn't a 3.5mm headphone jack and we found that the user interface had its own quirks - but it's still a top Android slate.

 Read our full Samsung Galaxy Tab S6 review

 The Huawei MatePad Pro is Huawei’s attempt at taking on the iPad Pro range, and in a lot of ways it’s a very strong rival, from its high-quality 10.8-inch screen, to its top-end power and its long-lasting battery.
 The Huawei MatePad Pro also has a stylish, slim, and lightweight design, plus an optional stylus and keyboard, so it’s premium and built for productivity.

 However, in our tests we found that those accessories were simply okay, and the big problem faced by the MatePad Pro is its lack of Google services – meaning no access to the Google Play app store, and no Google apps, such as Maps.
 That’s going to be a major issue for a lot of people, but if you can live without that then this comes closer than most Android slates to matching the iPad Pro experience.

 Read our full Huawei MatePad Pro review

 Read our full Amazon Fire HD 10 (2021) review